New Orleans Education

 River Parishes Community College

 An open-admission, post-secondary, public institution, RPCC serves the river parishes of Southeastern Louisiana with transferable courses and curricula.
-RPCC grants Certificates and Associates Degrees and partners with the communities it serves to provide programs for personal, professional, and academic growth.
+RPCC grants Certificates and Associate degrees, and partners with the communities it serves to provide programs for personal, professional, and academic growth.

-A not-for-profit, four-year liberal arts university, Dillard is one of New Orleans’s most quality historically black universities.
-In 2018, U.S. News & World Report ranked Dillard among the nation’s No.11 among all HBCU’s.
+A Gentilly-based, four-year liberal arts university, Dillard is one of New Orleans’s nationally renowned, historically black colleges and universities.
+In 2018, U.S. News & World Report ranked Dillard No.11 among the nation’s HBCUs.

 Loyola University of New Orleans